 The 10 day trip finishes in Tel Aviv, Israel.

 You can depart at any time on your end date.
-Return transfers to the airport are not included but your guide can organise these for you if you like.
+Return transfers to the airport are included.

 Minimum age to participate in this programme is 18.
 The trip is designed for 18-39 year olds.